Divorce & Civil Partnership Dissolution

 These are ex-pats who are living abroad or international business clients who have links under English law through their marriage, children or assets.

-- Separation agreements – enabling couples to plan for the future and provide certainty as to what will happen should the relationship end, in relation to the split of assets, payment of maintenance and the arrangements for the children.
+These enable couples to plan for the future and provide certainty as to what will happen should the relationship end.

 We can help by: